AvanRocks/matrix-util/README.md

 $ sudo make install
 ```

 The `mat` executable will be installed to your `/usr/local/bin`.
-You may now clean the temporary files created during the build process by running this command.
+You may now clean the temporary files created during the build process by running

 ```
 $ make clean